sri-arjuna/tui/docs/CONFIG.md

 Configuration:
 --------------

-Since TUI is ment have a minimalistic approach, there is not much to configure.
+Since TUI is meant have a minimalists approach, there is not much to configure.
 However, you do so by calling:

 	tui config

 There will be these to change:
-1.	$TUI\_THEME, to define the colors for tui-{header,title} and the borders printed in $HOME/.tui\_rc
+1.	$TUI\_THEME, to define the colors for tui-{header,title} and the borders printed in $HOME/.tuirc
 2.	${EDITOR,BROWSER,FILEMGR}\_{CLI,GUI}, $TERMINAL as the favorite applications for their representing task in **$TUI\_FILE\_USER\_APPS**
 3.	$USER\_{EMAIL,NAME,HOMEPAGE}, and $DEFAULT\_LICENSE[\_URL] which will be used in new scripts in **$TUI\_FILE\_USER**
 4. There are settings like, $TAR\_EXT, $DD\_BS, $USER\_SHELL or $useSudo in **$TUI\_FILE\_USER\_SETTINGS**

 However, you may access the files directly as well, on a default installation, you will find them at these places:
-Systemwide settings are located in:	/etc/tui
+System wide settings are located in:	/etc/tui
 User template configuration file:	/usr/share/tui
-User configuration actualy is in:	$HOME/.config/tui The RC file providig the theme and all the dir and file variables, is always in **$HOME/.tui\_rc**
+User configuration actually is in:	$HOME/.config/tui The RC file providing the theme and all the dir and file variables, is always in **$HOME/.tuirc**